nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

   </a>
 </div>

-## Configure the internal load balancing node
+## Configure the internal load balancer

 If you're running more than one PgBouncer node as recommended, then at this time you'll need to set up a TCP internal load balancer to serve each correctly.